 About This Webinar:

 Families are changing in response to large global trends.
 Military families are experiencing the same transitions which may be compounded by military service.
 Demographic changes will be discussed and the implications on family systems.
-Participants will discuss their views of these changes, both personally and professionally.
+In this webinar, participants share views of these changes, both personally and professionally.

-- Examine implications of trends and transitions for family resilience
+- Examine implications for family resilience during transitions, both military and family-related

-Part 2 -Focusing on Co-parenting: Strengthening Diverse Military Family Systems https://militaryfamilieslearningnetwork.org/event/52264
+Family Systems, Part 2 Focusing on Co-parenting: Strengthening Diverse Military Family Systems https://militaryfamilieslearningnetwork.org/event/52264

-Karen Shirer, Ph.D., serves as Educational Program Specialist for MFLN Family Transitions.
+Karen Shirer, Ph.D. serves as Educational Program Specialist for MFLN Family Transitions.
 In this role, she provides content expertise to support the development of learn events, scholarly manuscripts, and facilitation of webinars.
 She has 45 years of experience as an educator, manager, researcher, and administrator for family strengthening education programs in both formal and non-formal settings.
 In her previous Extension position before retiring, she provided statewide leadership for Extension programs in human development, health and nutrition, and financial empowerment education.
 Dr. Shirer’s research interests include family education program development, working families, and other efforts that strengthen individual and family resilience.
 Her primary work focuses on designing curricula and program interventions for low-income families, most recently for unmarried parents to help them parent together.
-In her personal life, Karen is the parent of two adult daughters, a grandmother, a spouse, and a cancer survivor.
-She loves to knit and sew and has a growing interest in textile arts; she also has active running, writing, and reading practices.

 Continuing Education (CE) Credit